vidjil/vidjil/doc/vidjil-algo.md

 ## Installation

+### Download

+Stables releases can be downloaded from <http://www.vidjil.org/releases> or <http://bioinfo.lifl.fr/vidjil/>.
+Development code is found at <http://gitlab.vidjil.org>.

 ### Compiling

 Running `make` from the extracted archive should be enough to install vidjil-algo with germline and demo files.